Actuarial-Control-Cycle-T1-2024/group-page-showcase-luminous-lake-lifeguards/README.md

 ### 2.3 Health Check-Ups <a name="program_design_health_check-ups"></a>

 SuperLife’s third focus relates to general health check-ups, vital for early disease detection and mortality reduction.
 (Wu et al., 2015).
 Wu et al. (2015) identifies that the likely cause of mortality might be due to subsequent referrals after health check-ups.
 Within SuperLife, circulatory system, respiratory system and digestive system diseases make up a combined 40.5% of deaths and can be mitigated through regular health check-ups.
 The proposed health check-ups will occur once every four years to maximise the impact to policyholders, as the Č175-Č870 costs per check-up is relatively expensive.
 Currently, SuperLife’s global competitors Medibank, Australian Unity and United Healthcare offer their policyholders with the following programs:
-- Doctor health checks: Offer policyholders Č150 per person, per calendar year on recognized health checks performed by doctors in private practice, where Medicare doesn’t cover (Australian Unity, 2024).
+- **Doctor health checks:** Offer policyholders Č150 per person, per calendar year on recognized health checks performed by doctors in private practice, where Medicare doesn’t cover (Australian Unity, 2024).
-- Claims for health screenings: Offer policyholders the opportunity to claim any health screenings if their cover includes benefits for health screenings (Medibank, 2024).
+- **Claims for health screenings:** Offer policyholders the opportunity to claim any health screenings if their cover includes benefits for health screenings (Medibank, 2024).
-- Financial goals: Policyholders can earn financial goals for achieving specific health goals and health-related activities, using wearable devices to sync results; FIT (Frequency, Intensity and Tenacity) (United Healthcare, 2024).
+- **Financial goals:** Policyholders can earn financial goals for achieving specific health goals and health-related activities, using wearable devices to sync results; FIT (Frequency, Intensity and Tenacity) (United Healthcare, 2024).

 #### Incentives Contributing to a Decreased Mortality and Increased Participation

 SuperLife’s health check-ups aim to detect diseases early and reduce mortality, providing economic value by redistributing profits of the program back to policyholders.
 The following are program details within these health check-ups:
 - Subsidise health check-ups:
-  - Health savings accounts that can be used for each check-up attended and can be put towards future healthcare expenses.
+  - **Health savings accounts** that can be used for each check-up attended and can be put towards future healthcare expenses.
-  - Loyalty program, where individuals who regularly attend health check-ups can earn funds that can be used to reduce premiums or cashback.
+  - **Loyalty program**, where individuals who regularly attend health check-ups can earn funds that can be used to reduce premiums or cashback.
-  - Partnerships with healthcare providers, which can offer subsidised health screenings to policyholders.
+  - **Partnerships with healthcare providers**, which can offer subsidised health screenings to policyholders.
 This can include incentives such as priority scheduling or additional services for those who participate in the health check-ups.

 #### Encouraging Participation

-- Cashback rewards and discounted premiums, where individuals earn monetary benefits by making annual efforts to check health regularly.
+- Cashback rewards and discounted premiums, **where individuals earn monetary benefits by making annual efforts to check health regularly.**
 - Again, a percentage of additional profits as a result of this program will be redistributed back to policyholders in the form of cashbacks or discounted premiums.
 These will be equally distributed amongst participating customers.

 #### Pricing Evaluation & Timeframes